-If a new gig with more flexibility to work from home is what you’re after, there are 20 million jobs on LinkedIn and the right one for you.
+If a new gig with more flexibility to work from home is what you’re after, there are millions of jobs on LinkedIn and the right one for you.
 Here’s how to find it:

 Narrow your search.
 If remote work is a priority for you, begin your job search by researching which companies are offering work-from-home opportunities.
 You can search for remote jobs on LinkedIn using pre-set filters like the “remote work” option, or use the open search bar to type in key phrases like “work from home.”

 Be clear about your priorities.
 If working from home some of the time is a non-negotiable for you, it’s important to be honest during the interview process.
 More than two-thirds of hiring managers say candidates ask about opportunities to work from home and the majority say they would not disqualify a candidate for doing so.

 Master your environment.
 Once you have the job, set yourself up for success when working remotely.
 While almost one-third of professionals report working from their couch or bed at home, having a dedicated workspace that mimics the office can help improve productivity and avoid distractions -- like household chores or family pets -- that might interfere with concentration.
 Keeping a similar routine when working from home as you do when you go into the office may also help with productivity -- whether that be heading to the gym before work, your morning coffee, or a lunchtime break.